ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ```

 ## Build a STAR index with and without masking psuedoautosomal regions (PAR)
 The pseudoautosomal regions (PAR1 and PAR2) are short regions of homology between the mammalian X and Y chromosomes.
 If left unmasked, aligners cannot unamigbuously assign reads to either.
-When aligning female data the entire Y chromosome is masked, while only the PAR regions, specifically, are masked for male data.
+When aligning female data the entire Y chromosome is masked, while only the PAR regions on the Y chromosome are masked for male data.
+If sex is unknown better to use PAR-masked versions.
 See Mangs et al (2007) Current Genomics

 ### Download NCBI Refseq sequences of human chromosomes 1, 2, X, Y, and M from UCSC
 ```bash